 The Company regularly reviews receivables and provides for expected losses through an allowance for expected credit losses.
 In evaluating the level of established reserves, the Company makes judgments regarding its customers' ability to make required payments, economic events and other factors.
 As the financial condition of customers changes, circumstances develop, or additional information becomes available, adjustments to the allowance for expected credit losses may be required.
 In the event the Company expects that a customer may not be able to make required payments, the Company would increase the allowance through a charge to income in the period in which that determination is made.
-If it is determined that previously reserved amounts are collectible, the Company would decrease the allowance through a credit losses once a final determination is made regarding their collectability.
+If it is determined that previously reserved amounts are collectible, the Company would decrease the allowance through a credit to income in the period in which that determination is made.
+Uncollectible accounts receivable are periodically charged against the allowance for expected credit losses once a final determination is made regarding their collectability.